Research in the Department of Service Sector Management

 - a fully completed Sheffield Hallam University application form.

 - a detailed research proposal (4-6 sides of A4 in length).
 All submitted research proposals will be uploaded to Turnitin to assess their originality.

 - a transcript of marks from your highest qualification (we require a dissertation mark of 60 or higher).

-- two references, one of which should ideally be from an academic source.
-Referees can submit their references electronically by scanning and emailing the original documents directly to us from their own email address.
-All references must be supplied as recent letters on headed notepaper or on the reference section found within the University application form.
+- two references, both of which must be recent letters on headed notepaper or the reference form found within the University application form (one of which should ideally be from an academic source).
+Referees can submit their references electronically by scanning and emailing the original documents direct to us from their own email address, but these must be on headed notepaper or the official form.

-If you are successful, you will be required to attend an interview where you will be asked to discuss your research proposal.
+Successful applicants will be required to attend an interview where you will be asked to discuss your research proposal.
 Interview panel members will include the PhD Programme Leader, a prospective Director of Studies and a representative from the SBS Creating Knowledge Board.
-Interview dates are provisionally scheduled for week commencing 8 April 2019.
+All applicants wishing to be considered for a PhD scholarship need to submit all their documents by e-mail on 12 noon on Monday 2nd March 2020 to email@example.com.
+Interview dates are provisionally scheduled for week commencing 20th April 2020.

 Research Centre information